Krysten Ritter Net Worth 2024

 Children1

-Krysten Alyce Ritter (born December 16, 1981) is an American actress.
-She came to prominence starring as Jane Margolis in the AMC drama series Breaking Bad (2009–2010), a role she reprised in the spinoff film El Camino (2019).
-She gained further recognition for her lead roles in the ABC sitcom Don't Trust the B---- in Apartment 23 (2012–2013) and as the title character in the Netflix superhero series Jessica Jones (2015–2019) and the Netflix miniseries The Defenders (2017), both set in the Marvel Cinematic Universe.
+Krysten Alyce Ritter[1] (born December 16, 1981[2]) is an American actress.
+After an early modeling stint, she appeared on the UPN noir mystery series Veronica Mars (2005–2006) and the CW comedy drama series Gilmore Girls (2006–2007).
+Her breakthrough role was Jane Margolis on the AMC drama series Breaking Bad (2009–2010), a character she reprises in its spinoff film El Camino (2019).
+She headlined the ABC sitcom Don't Trust the B---- in Apartment 23 (2012–2013) before playing the title character on the superhero series Jessica Jones (2015–2019) and the miniseries The Defenders (2017), both set in the Marvel Cinematic Universe and for Netflix.
+She appears on the Max miniseries Love & Death (2023).

-In film, Ritter appeared in the romantic comedies 27 Dresses (2007), What Happens in Vegas (2008), Confessions of a Shopaholic (2009), and She's Out of My League (2010).
-She wrote, co-produced, and starred in the comedy Life Happens (2011), which was followed by roles in the horror comedy Vamps (2012), the comedy drama Listen Up Philip (2014), the biographical drama Big Eyes (2014), the comedy drama The Hero (2017), and the dark fantasy Nightbooks (2021).
+Ritter's early film roles include the romantic comedies 27 Dresses (2007), What Happens in Vegas (2008), Confessions of a Shopaholic (2009), and She's Out of My League (2010).
+She wrote, co-produced, and starred in the comedy Life Happens (2011).
+This was followed by roles in the horror comedy Vamps (2012), the comedy drama Listen Up Philip (2014), the Veronica Mars continuation (2014), the biographical drama Big Eyes (2014), the comedy drama The Hero (2017), and the dark fantasy Nightbooks (2021).

-Early life
+Early life and initial modeling career

 Ritter was born on December 16, 1981,[3] in Bloomsburg, Pennsylvania,[4] the daughter of Garry Ritter and Kathi Taylor.[5]
 She was raised in rural Shickshinny, Pennsylvania, where her mother, stepfather, and sister live; her father lives in nearby Benton.[6]
 She is of German, Scottish, and English descent.[7]
 She graduated from Northwest Area High School in 2000.[citation needed]